Favourite

 Azores For Men

 Perfume Parlour Azores For Men is an Eau de Parfum.
-The fragrance opens with Pink Pepper, Cardamom, Juniper, and Bergamot, settles into a heart of Black Hemlock, and dries down to a base of Cedar, Sandalwood, Vetiver, and Musk.
+Azores For Men opens with Bergamot, Pink Pepper, Cardamom, and Coriander, settles into a heart of Black Hemlock, and dries down to a base of Musk, Cedar, Sandalwood, and Vetiver.
+Perfume Parlour's Azores For Men carries a Favourite verdict, a woody-led wear.

 A budget Perfume Parlour interpretation of Ormonde Jayne Ormonde Man (2004), the green-woody-resinous Linda Pilkington signature built around the rare black-hemlock heart that became one of British niche perfumery's most distinctive masculine references.
 PP customer reviews flag Azores as a notably faithful copy ('I cannot tell the difference comparing the oil to the original'; another wearer puts the similarity at 'mas de 95%').
 Honest dupe-fidelity for autumn-winter and casual-formal wear.